-3.2 SELF-MANAGEMENT
+2. SELF-MANAGEMENT

 - a.
 Each social group has the right to seek its own well-being and guide its own development process in search of a dignified life, and according to its own vision and culture.
-Self-management also involves the processes of developing productive, technical and commercial capacities; defending and promoting rights and interests through active citizen participation; and influencing public and private policies.
-Self-management is a form of self-determination for the organization's members, in relation to their present and their future. - A self-managed organization fights against the interference, manipulation and imposition of outside interests and ideas that are contrary to its principles and values.
-Selfmanagement is contrary to authoritarian centralism.
+Self-management also involves the processes of developing production, technical and commercial capacities; defending and promoting rights and interests through active citizen participation; and influencing public and private policies.
+Self-management is a form of self-determination for the organization's members, in relation to their present and their future. - b.
+A self-managed organization fights against the interference, manipulation and imposition of outside interests and ideas that are contrary to its principles and values.
+Self-management is contrary to authoritarian centralism.

-3.3 COLLECTIVY
+3. COLLECTIVITY